nwmbutler/bank_test/README.md

 </p>

 ### Changes from feedback
-* Instructions to run rspec and rubocop added to README
+* Instructions to run rspec and rubocop added to README (14/7/2020)
-* Statement class renamed to Transaction class for clarity
+* Statement class renamed to Transaction class for clarity (14/7/2020)
+* Unit test for statement method added (15/7/2020)
+* Feature test for user interaction added (15/7/2020)